Creating Context Menus for Apps¶

 Viewmodel¶

-tag is loaded as CommonJS module with a variety of
+The <viewmodel> tag is loaded as CommonJS module with a variety of

 requirable modules.
 However, the code is loaded without context, so everything